jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 3. Asking how and why I come to “How do people learn new cooking skills when they cook with recipes?”
 4. We can then refine the question a bit.
 The people we work with might want to focus not on enthusiasts but on people who have less cooking skills yet, assuming that enthusiasts are a more saturated market.
 So we can refine the research question to: “How do people with low to intermediate existing cooking skills learn new skills when they cook with recipes?”

-> _Tip:_  If you work as an embedded researcher in a team or with a client who emphasizes shared responsibilities and participation, you might not just have one person to involve in shaping the  research project question but several.
-In this case, a Research planning workshop might be helpful to gather input and to help the team to gain mutual understanding of their interests.
+> _Tip:_  If you work as an embedded researcher in a team or with a client who emphasizes shared responsibilities and participation, you might not just have one person to involve in shaping the research project question, but several.
+In this case, a research planning workshop might be helpful to gather input and to help the team to gain mutual understanding of their interests.

  The research project question is for aligning, communicating and planning the research project.
 It is relevant for you and the people you work with, but it is not relevant for your direct work with participants in research sessions.
 What matters in research sessions are the research session questions.